Elder Abuse Services, Inc.

 The primary objectives and purposes of this corporation shall be to:

-(4) Engage in outreach to diverse communities to provide culturally appropriate emergency housing and services for elder abuse victims.
+Engage in outreach to diverse communities to provide culturally appropriate emergency housing and services for elder abuse victims, especially those who have become homeless.

 SECTION 1.
 NUMBER